vsariola/sointu/README.md

     releasing voices etc.)
   - **Calling Sointu as a library from Go language**.
 The Go API is slighty more sane than the low-level library API, offering more Go-like experience.
+  - **A bytecode interpreter written in pure go**.
+It's slightly slower than the hand-written assembly code by sointu compiler, but with this, the tracker is ultraportable.

 Future goals
 ------------